SysAdminDk/EspHome/IR - Heating Meter Reader/Readme.md

 ![Esp12f-InPlace](https://raw.githubusercontent.com/SysAdminDk/EspHome/main/IR%20-%20Heating%20Meter%20Reader/images/ESP12-in-place.PNG)

 I got the refrence holder from arelektronik when I got the IR reader, and have modified it to fit on my water meter, there can be some enhancments done so it will stay in place.
-The 3D print files will be added when I have them.
+File can be downloaded here: https://github.com/SysAdminDk/EspHome/blob/main/IR%20-%20Heating%20Meter%20Reader/Kamstrup-HeatingMeter-IR.stl

 Inspiration for the holder.
 https://www.thingiverse.com/thing:5179312